 There are no steps to prevent respiratory failure due to an accident.

-Careful management of lung illness can prevent or delay respiratory failure.
-Steps that may help include:
+Management of lung illness can prevent or slow respiratory failure.
+Helpful steps are:

 Overview of respiratory failure.
 The Merck Manual Professional Edition.
-Available at: http://www.merckmanuals.com/professional/critical-care-medicine/respiratory-failure-and-mechanical-ventilation/overview-of-respiratory-failure .
+Available at: https://www.merckmanuals.com/professional/critical-care-medicine/respiratory-failure-and-mechanical-ventilation/overview-of-respiratory-failure .
 Accessed August 10, 2021.

-Last reviewed March 2019 by
+Last reviewed July 2021 by

 EBSCO Medical Review Board